What is Gross Income Multiplier?

 Following are various advantages which include the following:

-- It can be related to stock valuation since the ratio of this multiplier is the current value of the property divided by net operating income of the property can be very well connected with the traditional price/earnings ratio.
+- It can be related to stock valuation since the ratio of this multiplier is the current value of the property divided by the net operating income of the property can be very well connected with the traditional price/earnings ratio.
 Hence it is based upon commonly used concepts.

 The different limitations and drawbacks include the following:

-- It can only be used for comparison purposes with other property, thus it is a very strong concept in relative terms, and however, it doesn’t gain much importance in Absolute terms.
+- It can only be used for comparison purposes with other property; thus, it is a very strong concept in relative terms, and however, it doesn’t gain much importance in Absolute terms.

-- This concept is usually used in real estate properties, rental properties, and investments however in other fields like buildings, etc. it does not gain much of the importance.
+- This concept is usually used in real estate properties, rental properties, and investments; however, in other fields like buildings, etc. it does not gain much of the importance.

-- It is important to take note that the concept of gross income multiplier has been in use since the era where real estate property is being sold.
+- It is essential to take note that the concept of gross income multiplier has been in use since the era where real estate property is being sold.
 Hence it has been used since the year 1740 when Thomas Miles showed income multiplier variations.

-- Richard Radcliff states that if the concept of GIM is used properly, it can also be used in determining the market value of the property by filling up details in the formula and taking the current market value of the property, variable.
+- Richard Radcliff states that if the concept of GIM is used properly, it can also be used in determining the market value of the property by filling up details in the formula and taking the current market value of the property variable.

-- This is a market-derived concept and hence gains many meanings as it is a market-derived concept that doesn’t change with personal judgments as it is an objective concept as against other subjective concepts.
+- It is a market-derived concept and hence gains many meanings as it is a market-derived concept that doesn’t change with personal judgments as it is an objective concept as against other subjective concepts.

-This has been a guide to Gross Income Multiplier.
+This article has been a guide to Gross Income Multiplier.
 Here we discuss the formula to calculate gross income multiplier along with a practical example, advantages & disadvantages.
 You may learn more about accounting from the following articles –